HenriJohansson/Wolt_2024_Engineering_Internship_Assignment/README.md

 Check the Wolt_README.md for more information regarding the specifications of the task.

 # HTTP Api submission
+The project is really well unit tested.
+For this project I did not incorporate end to end testing and there are three reasons why I did not.
+1. Specifications stated that the solution should be well tested, but did not mention types of testing.
+2. I could test the single API end point manually so essentially even the end to end functionality was tested.
+3. I had other applications to focus on.

+Wolt's position with required assignment part gathered around 840 applicants.

+## Installation
 Before executing any commands, remember to `cd` to the correct folder where the `.venv` directory is located.

 ## Virtual environment